wasupon0/wasupon0/README.md

-## Hi there 👋
+## Hi there 👋 こんにちは !

-I am a software engineer living in Tokyo.
-I am passionate about technology and developing software.
-I have experienced and worked on a variety of projects, including websites, mobile apps, and managing containerized applications for cloud deployment.
+I'm a software engineer based in Tokyo with a passion for technology and full-stack web development.
+My experience spans creating dynamic and responsive websites, building user-friendly mobile applications, and managing containerized applications for seamless cloud deployment.
+I continuously strive to enhance my problem-solving skills and contribute to innovative projects.
+Feel free to explore my repositories and connect with me!

 ## Tech Stack:
 ### Frontend: